-Before any electrical service is performed on PDS model vehicles, the Run-Tow/Maintenance switch must be placed in the 'Tow/Maintenance' position.
+Before any electrical service is performed, the Run-Tow/ Maintenance switch must be placed in the 'Tow/Maintenance' position.

-If a power wire (battery, motor or controller) is disconnected for any reason on the PDS model vehicle, the Run-Tow/Maintenance switch must be left in the 'Tow/ Maintenance' position for at least 30 seconds after the circuit is restored.
+If a power wire (battery, motor or controller) is disconnected for any reason, the Run-Tow/Maintenance switch must be left in the 'Tow/Maintenance' position for at least 30 seconds after the circuit is restored.